Putanges-Pont-Ecrépin, together with eight other municipalities, has joined Putanges-Le-Lac, a new municipality since 1 January 2016.

-On both sides of the valley of the Orne, Putanges-Pont-Ecrepin seduced by the charm of its site by the picturesque appearance of old houses sitting on the granite rocks and its famous bell tower overlooking the Orne.
-These two villages knew prosperity through the work of iron Putanges (ironworks from 1548 to 1786) and the leather working in Pont-Ecrépin.
+On both sides of the Orne valley, Putanges-Pont-Ecrepin seduces by the charm of its site, the picturesque appearance of the old houses seated on the granite rocks and its famous bell tower overlooking the Orne.
+These two villages enjoyed prosperity thanks to the iron work at Putanges (forges from 1548 to 1786) and leather work at Pont-Ecrépin.

-In 1786, the new owner of the Forge destroyed and transformed the mill buildings.
-In 1900, the Moulin de la Forge is in turn converted into electric generating plant, the two towns are thus the first cities of the Orne to be lit by electricity.
-From the Middle Ages Bridge Ecrepin is an active commercial center: millineries, draperies, especially the tanneries will remain flourishing until the eighteenth century.
-This leather industry, the town is named "The Bridge Es Crepins".
-Saint Crepin is the patron saint of shoemakers.
+In 1786, the new purchaser of the Forge destroyed it and transformed the buildings into a mill.
+In 1900, the Moulin de la Forge was transformed into an electricity generating plant, making the two municipalities the first towns in the Orne to be illuminated with electricity.
+Since the Middle Ages, Pont-Ecrepin is an active shopping center: chapels, draperies, and especially tanneries which will remain flourishing until the eighteenth century.
+From this leather industry, the village takes its name "Le Pont Es Crepins".
+Saint Crepin is indeed the boss of shoemakers.

-Located between the towns of Falaise, Flers and Argentan, Saint-Aubert-sur-Orne is part of Swiss Normandy, the river separates Rabodanges and part of the lake belongs to him.
+Located between the towns of Falaise, Flers and Argentan, Saint-Aubert-sur-Orne is part of the Swiss Normandy, the river separates it from Rabodanges and part of the lake belongs to it.

-The new village is located on the plateau, and the Old Saint-Aubert down in the valley, you can see the ruins of the old church and some remains.
+The new village is on the plateau, and the Old Saint-Aubert down in the valley, you can see the ruins of the old church and some vestiges.